vanHeemstraSystems/nexrender/300/700/300/README.md

 Nice!

-Now if we fire an API call to our nexrender server, instructing a render job, the nexrender will take it from there.
+Now if we fire an API call to our nexrender server, instructing a render job, the nexrender worker will take it from there.